-The difference between total attack and total defence determines the number of wounds inflicted each side during combat.
+The difference between total attack and defense determines the number of wounds inflicted on each side during combat.

 Wounds are randomly assigned to one side’s fighters within a quadrant after each round of combat.

-You earn a small amount of XP from selling goods in settlements that normally have none of that type of good available.
+You earn a small amount of XP from selling goods in settlements that normally have none of that good available.

 Getting a crafter to produce goods will also earn you some XP.

-You can increase the security and speed of roads in the kingdom by construction specific buildings within settlements.
+You can increase the security and speed of roads in the kingdom by constructing specific buildings within settlements.

-If your cart defences hold while being looted then the amount looted from that quadrant is effectively halved.
+If your cart defenses hold while looted, then the amount looted from that quadrant is halved.

-If your cart defences hold in all directions after a defeat then your cart suffers no damage, your fighters lose no morale, no missions are failed and you can’t be injured.
+If your cart defenses hold in all directions after a defeat, your cart suffers no damage, your fighters lose no morale, no missions are failed, and you can’t be injured.